TZstatsADS/Spr2017-Proj1-myloveecho/doc/Project1.md

 ```

-# Step 4: summary
+## Step 4: summary

-In the R Notebook, the analysis found out that
+The most interesting result I have see is that, Trump do differ from others.
+And hi

+Also, from

 After analysing the word data and the whole speech with text mining techniques, I think more work or comparsion might be the one between candidata and between candidata/presidental one.
 Since, it is more currently related.
 And it might be helpful for us to find out whether Trump is trust worth or not.
 For example, Trump has not change wording in candidata domination and presidental speech, then might some regulation would come soon, which is more relative to the people.